plankanban/planka/charts/planka/README.md

 ### Accessing Externally

-To access Planka externally you can use the following configuration
+To access PLANKA externally you can use the following configuration

 ```bash
 # HTTP only